About the Museum

 Holiday Music Program

-In December, to set a festive stage and spread holiday cheer, beautiful vintage decorations create a lovely backdrop for a variety of diverse and amazing live holiday musical performances in the Capitol Rotunda.
+In December, to set a festive stage and spread holiday cheer, beautiful vintage decorations create a lovely backdrop for a variety of live holiday musical performances in the Capitol Rotunda.

 This special holiday experience is made possible by the State Capitol Museum and California State Parks in association with the California State Legislature Joint Rules Committee, the Governor’s Office, and the Department of General Services who have worked collaboratively to preserve holiday traditions inside the Capitol.